 More importantly, it would give me the opportunity to fly a new airline (which includes China Eastern’s excellent Boeing 787 from Kunming to Dubai) and explore Kunming for a day as China gives visa-free access to many cities if you have a stopover en route to a third country.

-From Dubai I would then head back to Bucharest via Istanbul on Turkish Airlines in economy class.
-Itinerary decided and settled for you would think.
+From Dubai I would then head back to Bucharest via Istanbul on Turkish Airlines in economy class (240 EUR one-way).
+Itinerary decided and settled for, you would think.

 Then came the Wuhan corona virus outbreak.

 Rebooking the ticket

 When most countries giving a negative travel advisory to China and doctors warning that it is perhaps better to rethink all non-essential travels to the country, I decided to cancel the return journey.
 Luckily, most airlines have issued waivers allowing you to cancel a booked trip to China for free.

-Although even in normal circumstances I could refund my China Eastern ticket as I booked it using miles, Air France as the issuing carrier was waiving the 50 EUR redeposit fee which the airline normally charges to deposit the frequent flyer miles of a cancelled award ticket back in your account.
+Although even in normal circumstances I could refund my China Eastern ticket as I booked it using miles, Air France as the issuing carrier was this time also waiving the 50 EUR redeposit fee which the airline normally charges to deposit the frequent flyer miles of a cancelled award ticket back in your account.

 Alternative travel plans

 The outbreak of the novel corona virus did cause some last-minute stress (and admittedly, also a wee bit of fun puzzling together a new itinerary!)
 I finally managed yesterday – only a day before departure – to come up with an alternative way how to get home from Laos.

 I would say that the new route is perhaps even more exciting than the original route when it comes to airlines flown and places visited on the way!